 Tuesdays are always FREE for Illinois residents.

-Chicagoland Shorts Vol. 3 brings together some of the best of the city’s so-called "niche"cinemas—experimental genres and works by queer filmmakers, women, and people of color—into one expansive, rich evening of film.
+Join Full Spectrum Features for the world premiere of Chicagoland Shorts Vol. 3.
+The collection brings together some of the city's best so-called "niche"cinemas—experimental genres and works by queer filmmakers, women, and people of color—into one expansive, rich evening of film.
 This premiere screening is followed by a Q&A with the filmmakers.